amybok/physical-reasoning/README.md

-# Physical Reasoning: Predicting the Stability of Block Towers with Computer Vision Methods
+# Physical Reasoning: Predicting the Stability of Block Towers with Computer Vision Methods With Only Visual Cues

 ## Overview